 Hi, I’m Eugene 👋

-A couple years ago, I decided to switch to Figma.
+A few years ago, I decided to switch to Figma.
 Learning by poking around is limiting and inefficient, so I looked for a short guide to quickly get at least as efficient as I was before.
 I found nothing but a few long video courses, which are not my preferred format.
 Instead, I began reading everything I could find on Figma and, well, poking around and experimenting.

-Last year, I started a regular newsletter so I can share things I learned about Figma.
+In 2019, I started a regular newsletter so I can share things I learned about Figma.
 That research became a foundation for this book, as I recorded and organized the best tips and recommendations.
 Even if you’ve been using the app for a while, chances are you’ll learn a few things and save time in the future.

 Look at the Table of Contents below.
 Every topic was thoroughly researched and explained in-depth: